z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

      from each Source ToR
   - `dstindex_nhop_reg`: At each hop, saves the next hop to reach each destination ToR
   - `flow_port_reg`: At each hop saves the next hop for each flow
-4. `hula_fwd table`: looks at destination IP of hula packets.
+4. `hula_fwd table`: looks at the destination IP of a HULA packet.
 If it is the destination ToR, it runs `hula_dst` action to set `meta.index` field based on source IP (source ToR).
    The index is used later to find queue depth and digest of current best path from that source ToR.
    Otherwise, this table just runs `srcRoute_nhop` to perform source routing.
 5. `hula_bwd` table: at revere path, updates next hop to the destination ToR using `hula_set_nhop` action.
 The action updates `dstindex_nhop_reg` register.
-6. `hula_src` table just checks the source IP address of a hula packet in reverse path. if this switch is the source, this is the end of reverse path, thus drop the packet.
+6. `hula_src` table just checks the source IP address of a HULA packet in reverse path. if this switch is the source, this is the end of reverse path, thus drop the packet.
    Otherwise use `srcRoute_nhop` action to continue source routing in the reverse path.
 7. `hula_nhop` table for data packets, reads destination IP/24 to get an index.